 How to Grow Daisies:

 Daisies are among the easiest of plants to grow.
-Start Daisy seeds in year
+Annuals will bloom in the

 Daisies like rich, well drained soil and full sunshine.
 But, they are